rubendal/Sm4sh-Calculator/README.md

 To fill move related data (Base damage, Angle, BKB, KBG) use [KuroganeHammer frame data repository](http://kuroganehammer.com/Smash4)

 ### What does it calculate
+* Modifiers like Monado Arts and Deep Breathing
 * Rage
 * Aura
 * Knockback modifiers